ansys/scade-design-rules/doc/source/rules/configuration/check_configuration.rst

 with the same properties and values as in a given reference project.

-One use case for this is working with multiple projects that must generate the same artifacts in the same way (e.g. generate code and cross-compile for the same embedded target).
+One use case for this is working with multiple projects that must generate the same artifacts in the same way (for example: generate code and cross-compile for the same embedded target).

 Verification
 ------------